cosmicjs/rest-api-docs/README.md

 </p>

 ## About
-The Cosmic JS REST API helps you and your team build apps faster.
-Sign up or create a demo account here: https://cosmicjs.com/signup
+This is the repo for the Cosmic JS REST API documentation.
+Sign up or create a demo account to begin testing requests: https://cosmicjs.com/signup

-## REST API Features Include:
+## Features Include:
 🔐 Authentication

 ⚙️ Manage Buckets and Object Types